Information Security

 Not only technical security is important here, but also policy, risk management and awareness within the organization.
 Administrators are also given an explicit responsibility.
 They must be able to demonstrate that they have taken measures and have knowledge of the risks.

 The first step is insight.
-With a free NIS2 check you get a clear picture of where your organization is now and what steps are still needed towards compliance.
-From there, we guide organizations through the NIS2 implementation, performing internal audits and setting up compliant processes.
+With a free NIS2 check, you will gain clarity on where your organization currently stands and what steps are still needed to achieve compliance.
+From there, we guide organizations through NIS2 implementation, conducting internal audits, and setting up processes that comply with the directive.

-Want to look further?
-Then the NIS2 Quality Mark (NIS2 QM) is a valuable seal of approval that allows vendors to demonstrate that they meet the requirements NIS2 organizations set for their partners.
+Want to take it a step further?
+The NIS2 Supply Chain certificate (NIS2 SC) is a valuable quality mark that allows suppliers to demonstrate that they meet the requirements that NIS2 organizations impose on their partners.

 The transition from NIS to NIS2 requires more than just technical measures.
 It is about demonstrable responsibility, risk management and cooperation throughout the chain.
 By starting now with a baseline measurement or NIS2 check, you avoid having to act under time pressure later.
 And with the right guidance you can ensure that your organization is not only compliant, but also works in a truly safer way.